Thymic carcinoma is part of the malignant end of thymic epithelial tumors.

 The incidence of paraneoplastic syndromes is thought to be low.
 At least 10 different histologic variants have been described 4.
 The most common subtypes are squamous cell carcinoma and lymphoepithelial-like carcinoma 1.

-Labelled as "type C" under the WHO classification scheme for thymic epithelial tumors.
+Labeled as "type C" under the WHO classification scheme for thymic epithelial tumors.

 Useful features for differential from more benign thymic epithelial tumors include 1: